floesche/neuView/docs/user-guide.md

 ### Command Reference

-Available commands include `generate` for creating neuron type pages, `create-list` for generating index pages, `generate-all` for processing all known types, `test-connection` for verifying NeuPrint access, `cache` for managing the cache system, and `queue` for batch processing.
+Available commands include `generate` for creating neuron type pages, `create-list` for generating index pages, `fill-queue` for creating queue entries, `pop` for processing queue files, `inspect` for examining neuron types, and `test-connection` for verifying NeuPrint access.
 All commands are run with the `pixi run neuview` prefix.

 ### Performance Tips

 1. **Use Caching**: Cache provides up to 97.9% speed improvement on subsequent runs
 2. **Process in Batches**: Use queue system for multiple neuron types
-3. **Clean Cache Periodically**: Remove expired entries with `cache --action clean`
+3. **Clean Cache Periodically**: Remove old cache files with `rm -rf output/.cache/` when needed
 4. **Monitor Progress**: Use verbose mode for long-running operations
 5. **Optimize Configuration**: Adjust cache settings based on available memory